INTRODUCTION

 A popup modal will appear with a few fields to fill in order to define your Spending Pattern.

 Next, choose your aggregation scheme.
-This will be limited to one of the defined aggregation schemes for each Industry Set.
-Custom aggregation schemes will not appear in this modal as their spending patterns are not currently available for customization.
+This will be limited to one of the defined aggregation schemes in your account for each Industry Set.
+This can either be one of the default aggregation schemes or a custom aggregation scheme.

-Finally, you will select the specification or Industry/Institution that you wish to customize.
+Finally, you will select the specification that you wish to customize.
 Selecting the dropdown will show the full list.

 After making your selections, click the continue button to start editing the Spending Pattern.

-On the next popup modal, you will be able to update the Spending Pattern.
-Thie edit modal acts the same as it appears on the Impacts page, allowing you to edit, add, or remove any Commodity, change the Commodity coefficient and/or Local Purchase Percentage (LPP), and normalize or reset the entire Spending Pattern.
+On the next pop-up modal, you will be able to update the Spending Pattern.
+The edit modal acts the same as it appears on the Impacts page, allowing you to edit, add, or remove any Commodity, change the Commodity coefficient and/or Local Purchase Percentage (LPP), and normalize or reset the entire Spending Pattern.

-When creating a Custom Spending Pattern, the option to change the Spending Pattern default to Output instead of Intermediate Inputs.
+When creating a Custom Spending Pattern, there is an option to change the Spending Pattern default to Output instead of Intermediate Inputs.
 Setting the default to Output would indicate that your Custom Spending Pattern Event Value will first need to be multiplied by that Industry’s Total Gross Absorption.

 After editing the Spending Pattern, either click the Save or Save As button.
 The Save As button will allow you to name the Spending Pattern whereas clicking Save will default the name to the Industry/Institution selected.